 Hernias may not cause any symptoms, or they can become quite painful and put you at risk for complications such as a strangulated hernia that blocks blood flow.
 When your hernia requires treatment, your only option is hernia surgery.
 The team of surgeons at Rockwall Surgical Specialists have extensive experience performing hernia surgery using minimally invasive laparoscopic surgery.
-Don’t wait until your hernia becomes an emergency, call one of the offices in Rowlett, Rockwall, Greenville, and Forney, Texas, today or schedule a consultation using online booking.
+Don’t wait until your hernia becomes an emergency, call one of the offices in Rowlett, Rockwall, Greenville, Terrell, and Forney, Texas, today or schedule a consultation using online booking.

 You develop a hernia when an internal organ or tissue protrudes through a tear or weakness in a muscle.
 The muscle can weaken due to age-related changes and lack of tone.
 Other common hernia causes include heavy lifting, frequent coughing, and straining during bowel movements.

 You can identify a hernia by a noticeable lump where the tissues push through abdominal muscles.
 Over time, pain may develop that worsens when your activities place pressure on the hernia site.

 In severe cases, the hernia can become strangulated between the muscles.
 This condition becomes an emergency when the blood supply is cut off from the swelling of the hernia.

 Hiatal hernias affect your stomach, causing symptoms such as heartburn, indigestion, and pain in your upper chest.